 - a promise of an immediate tax refund – this tax refund schedule should give you a decent idea of when to expect tax refunds.

 How to Do a Background Check on a Tax Preparer

 After your interview with a potential tax professional, you can do a background check to verify their licensing status and uncover any disciplinary action taken against them.
 Your state’s board of accountancy will provide information about CPAs.
 The IRS list of disciplinary actions reveals suspensions, disbarments, and censure taken against CPAs, enrolled agents, and attorneys.
 And the American Bar Association offers a directory of lawyer disciplinary agencies by state.

 How to Choose a Tax Professional

-You probably know that you have until April 18 to file taxes this year.
+You probably know that you have until April 15 to file taxes most years (unless you qualify for a tax extension from a deployment or other situation).
 If you haven’t started, now’s the time to begin gathering your information and to decide who’s going to do your taxes.
-If your tax return should be uncomplicated, a qualified tax preparer or tax franchise office may be a fast and inexpensive option for you.
+If your tax return is not complicated, a qualified tax preparer or tax franchise office may be a fast and inexpensive option for you.
 But if your tax return has any degree of complexity, they may not have the expertise to maximize potential deductions.
 Use a CPA or an enrolled agent to manage a complicated situation and help lower your tax liability.

 Always consider whether anyone who prepares your tax return will be in business in the future if you need their help to explain information on your return to the IRS.
 Whether you choose to prepare your own return or hire someone to do it for you, remember that the person ultimately responsible for its accuracy is you!
 When you sign or submit your return, you are responsible for the accuracy of the information.
 That’s the law—even when the return is prepared by someone else or with the help of tax software.